vkatsuba/rebar3_sheldon/README.md

 ===> Fetching rebar3_sheldon
 ===> Compiling rebar3_sheldon
 ===> Youre welcome.
-And if he has twins, we can do all kinds of neat experiments on them.: test/test_SUITE.erl:1: string: The word "Speling" is unknown.
-Maybe you wanted to use "speeling" or "speiling" or ....? test/test_SUITE.erl:2: string: The word "Commt" is unknown.
-Maybe you wanted to use "commit" or "commot" or "comdt" ...? test/test_SUITE.erl:2: string: The word "fdfdf" is unknown. test/test_SUITE.erl:3: comment: The word "Unicode" is unknown.
+And if he has twins, we can do all kinds of neat experiments on them.: test/test_SUITE.erl:1: The word "Speling" in string is unknown.
+Maybe you wanted to use "speeling" or "speiling" or ....? test/test_SUITE.erl:2: The word "Commt" in string is unknown.
+Maybe you wanted to use "commit" or "commot" or "comdt" ...? test/test_SUITE.erl:2: The word "fdfdf" in string is unknown. test/test_SUITE.erl:3: The word "Unicode" in comment is unknown.
 Maybe you wanted to use "uncoded"?
 ```

 ## Config